google/xls/docs_src/xls_style.md

     those parts of the codebase.
 Elsewhere, especially with IR `Node` types, `down_cast<>` should be used instead.

+*   Prefer `std::string_view` to `absl::string_view`. `absl::string_view` mainly
+    differs from `std::string_view` in construction from nullptr, which our usage/callers do not depend upon.
+This decision lets us switch over to the more consistent end-state sooner.
+Although the style guide recommends we prefer `absl::string_view` for now, the rationale for why does not really apply to us and their target end state is clear.

 ### Functions

 *   Short or easily-explained argument lists (as defined by the developer) can